 Chemical Control: Metam sodium and metam potassium are fumigants that are registered for use on both Pythium and Rhizoctonia induced damping-off; however, these methods are very costly and generally not considered a viable option.
-Mefenoxam is registered for controlling Pythium-induced damping-off on endive fields but not on escarole.
-This fungicides work best when used as a preventative treatment, being applied before disease becomes apparent.
-Usually mefenoxam is applied in a band over the seed row, either pre-plant incorporated or preemergence.
-There are no other chemistries registered in Arizona to treat Rhizoctonia-induced damping-off.
-There are no registered seed treatments in Arizona for controlling damping-off of endive or escarole.
-Most growers, however, do not treat for damping-off, as this disease is not currently a large threat to endive or escarole in Arizona.
+There are no other chemistries registered in Arizona to treat Rhizoctonia or Pythium-induced damping-off.
+There are no registered seed treatments in Arizona for controlling damping-off of radicchio.

-Cultural Control: All residues from the previous crop should be plowed under and completely decomposed before planting endive or escarole.
+Cultural Control: All residues from the previous crop should be plowed under and completely decomposed before planting radicchio.
 It is best to plant when the soil is warm, as this will speed germination and allow the crop to quickly reach a resistant stage of growth.
 Overhead or sprinkler irrigation are the best methods for promoting rapid germination.
-It is important to manage water and avoid over saturating the field.
+Irrigation should be carefully managed to avoid over saturating the field.
 Fields should be properly drained and low spots should be eliminated to avoid water accumulation.
 When directly seeding it is important not to plant too deep as this will slow emergence, increasing the seedling's susceptibility to damping-off.
 If transplants are used they should be inspected for healthy, white roots.
 It is important to avoid stressing the crop, as this will make it more susceptible to damping-off.